frederic-perez/AmE-dictionary/data/dictionary.md

 __emeritus__ _adj_ :three: __1__ Holding after retirement an honorary title corresponding to that held last during active service. __2__ Retired from an office or position.
 __emery board__ _n_ :two: A small flat strip of wood or card coated with emery powder and used for filing the fingernails. :es: lima de uñas
 __emery__ _n_ :six::astonished: A fine-grained impure corundum used for grinding and polishing. _An emery wheel._ _Emery paper._
+__emetic__ _adj_ An agent that causes vomiting. _Syn_ nauseant, vomitive, vomit
 __eminent__
 __eminently__ _adv_ /EM-uh-nunt-lee/ Eminently is used as a synonym of very and means “to a high degree.” _All three outfielders are eminently capable of making an All-Star-caliber catch to help their team._
+__emir__ _n_ /əˈmɪər, eɪˈmɪər/ __1__ A prince, commander, or head of state in some Islamic countries.
 __emissary__ _n_ :two: __1__ One designated as the agent of another. _Syn_ representative __2__ A secret agent.
 __emmetropia__ _n_
 __emo__ _n_ :three: Rock music characterized by confessional lyrics about emotional topics.
 __emoji__ _n pl_
-__emollient__ _adj_ :five: (Medicine) Any preparation or substance that has a softening or soothing effect, esp when applied to the skin. _Syn_ demulcent, salving, softening _In the winter, she applied emollient cream to her hands to prevent the skin from cracking._ _These are the lips of a boy who presented with a two year history of angular stomatitis and chapping refractory to topical corticosteroid or emollient treatment._
+__emollient__ _adj_ :six: (Medicine) Any preparation or substance that has a softening or soothing effect, esp when applied to the skin. _Syn_ demulcent, salving, softening _In the winter, she applied emollient cream to her hands to prevent the skin from cracking._ _These are the lips of a boy who presented with a two year history of angular stomatitis and chapping refractory to topical corticosteroid or emollient treatment._
 __emolument__ _n_ /ih-MAHL-yuh-munt/ An emolument refers to money, gifts, or perquisites that someone receives due to their job or position. _Jenna has contributed countless volunteer hours to the organization and continues to refuse any emolument for her work._
-__emote__ _v intr_ :three::hammer:
+__emote__ _v intr_ :four::hammer:
 __empathetic__
 __empennage__ _n_ The rear part of an airplane or airship, usu. comprising the stabilizer, elevator, vertical fin, and rudder. _Syn_ tail _The pop superstar is so vain that she had her likeness plastered across her private jet’s empennage._
 __emphasis__
 __emphasize__ _v_ :four::pencil2::hammer:
 __emphysema__ _n_ :three::mega: /ˌɛmfɪˈsiːmə/ /ĕm′fĭ-sē′mə, -zē′-/ A condition characterized by air-filled expansions of body tissues. _Subcutaneous emphysema._
 __Empire State__ _n_ The U.S. State of New York.
-__empirical__ _adj_ Relying on or derived from observation or experiment. _Syn_ objective _Scientists insist on empirical results, not mere speculation, to support their theories._
+__empirical__ _adj_ :two: /im-PEER-uh-kul/ Relying on or derived from observation or experiment. _Syn_ objective _Scientists insist on empirical results, not mere speculation, to support their theories._
 __emporium__ _n_ :three::astonished: A large retail store, especially one selling a great variety of articles.
 __Empress__
 __emprise__ _n_ [:scroll: Emprise descends from the Anglo-French word _emprendre_, meaning “to undertake.’]
 An adventurous, daring, or chivalric enterprise.